tholman/tholman-blog/_posts/2017-05-01-smelvetica.md

 categories: design
 ---

-*"If you really hate someone, teach them to recognize bad kerning ~ XKCD"*
+*"If you really hate someone, teach them to recognize bad kerning" ~ XKCD*

 Smelvetica is an experimentation in taking one of the worlds most beloved fonts, and turning it into a morbid monstrocity.